 Note: This tour departs Sydney.
 If you are already near Batemans Bay click here to visit the Murramarang Great Walk South Coast tour package for a same experience with a local Batemans Bay departure.

 The South Coast of NSW is famous for its temperate climate and amazing beaches.
 The area of Murramarang National Park is no exception.
 This is a perfect addition to any visit to Sydney, once you have seen the sights escape and traffic and crowds to discover this truly amazing slice of Australia.

-This 5 day package includes Hotel pickups in Sydney, 3 amazing activity days hiking and kayaking, great accommodation, fabulous food and plenty of time to enjoy a peaceful morning on the beach by yourself or tuck into that book you bring along.
+This 5 day package includes Hotel pickups in Sydney, 3 amazing activity days hiking and kayak (option), great accommodation, fabulous local food and plenty of time to relax with complementary massages and peaceful stretch time.

 Departs – Saturdays All year